All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 Best for: Non-stop flights to/from London.
 British Airways flys 27 routes to/from the US so there are a lot of cities this works for.

 Cost: British Airways uses a distance-based chart, so the price varies based on your route.
-When flying from BWI, BOS, ORD, CVG, JFK, EWR, PHL, PIT, and IAD to London, the price is 27,500 points each way for off-peak dates and 33,000 each way for peak dates.
+Flights are priced by segment, so flights with a stop take more miles.
+When flying nonstop from BWI, BOS, ORD, CVG, JFK, EWR, PHL, PIT, and IAD to London, the price is 27,500 points each way for off-peak dates and 33,000 each way for peak dates.
 The taxes and fees on these routes cost $83 to London and $120 on the return.

 From everywhere else, the cost is 33,000 points for off-peak or 38,500 for peak dates (each way).
 Taxes and fees are $83 to London and $170 for the return.